curious-containers/red-connector-semcon/README.md

 For more information please refer to the Curious Containers [documentation](https://www.curious-containers.cc/).

 ## Limitations / Future Work
-- No O-Auth authentification used by Semantic Container.
-This may be implemented in the future.
 - Only handles json data from Semantic Container.
 No other format or binary data is supported.

 ## Acknowledgements